 In the second key point, you want to make sure you’re bringing the whole story together.
 This is also a good time to add local flair.
 For instance, you can swap the “median price” amount for that in your area, being specific to call out certain neighborhoods.

 Pro tip: visuals always make great additions to these videos.
-You can use KCM charts and graphs to help drive your point home and show, rather than tell, your viewers the information.
+You can use real estate infographics, charts, and graphs to help drive your point home and show, rather than tell, your viewers the information.

 Step 5: Conclusion & CTA